irog-c/irog-static-analyzer/README.md

 Also [this book](https://www.amazon.com/Getting-Started-LLVM-Core-Libraries/dp/1782166920) was a good reference.

 Todo:
- - Add more rules, make the tool more versatile and configurable like clang-tidy
+ - Add more rules, make the tool more versatile and configurable like the clang static analyzer.

 ## Features